SlotNSlot/whitepaper/whitepaper.md

 ### 5.3 <a name="head16">SlotNSlot Solution</a> [[back to top]](#top)

-SlotNSlot deploys a hash chain commit & reveal scheme to both prevent manipulations and reduce transactions required.
+SlotNSlot deploys a hash chain commit & reveal scheme to prevent manipulations and reduce transactions required.
 Using a commit & reveal scheme to accept seeds from users ensures no chance of manipulation and equal unpredictability.
 As this scheme is extended to a chained model, there's less need for transactions.
 A single round of commit & reveal would require 4 transactions with 2 users.
 In a chained model, every revelation is at the same time commitment to next round, thus reducing the transactions in half.
 However, in SlotNSlot design, players would want to change their betting choices(_betAmount_, _numLine_) in every bet.
 If the player was to reveal first in every bet, these betting choices could also be sent within the same transaction.
 But as the banker aborting the result is more serious than the player aborting, players had to be the last to reveal.
 For this reason, every betting would require exactly 3 transactions on the blockchain.

+As the clients proceed the games with proactive method, there may exist some case where transactions for later rounds are mined earlier than prior rounds.
+This will fail the verification on hash chain seeds.
+Therefore, multiple hash chains are used to initialize the game session.
+The number of hash chains should be set such that (number of chains) * (seconds per round) > (average block time).
+Still in this condition, the same problem can exist because the average block time is literally "average".
+This must be avoided by having a buffered delay of few seconds for every rounds when they proceed too faster than the smart contract.

  1. A player visits a slot machine, sends the last commit of hash chain, SHA<sup>R</sup>(N) with a specific amount of ETH to play on this slot.
 A successful confirmation of this transaction would modify the slot as occupied, and trigger an EVENT that would notify the banker that someone has visited his slot.